FROM THE KNIGHTS CASTLE TO A SHOE MANUFACTORY

 Maintaining the atmosphere whilst continuing the production line was a demanding but exciting challenge: the old should be sustained clearly and harmoniously, but linked distinguishably with the new.
 With this in mind the building has been restored, renovated and completed with a few new additional constructions that have technical as well as practical functions.

-The house of the former caretaker’s lodge was transformed into offices and meeting rooms.
-The garner silo was converted into a material and finished goods warehouse.
+The house of the former custodians house was transformed into offices, meeting rooms and the factory outlet.
+The granary was converted into a material and finished goods warehouse.

-The coach house, where the wagons and agricultural equipment used to be stored, has now been transformed into the shipping department.
+The coach house, where the wagons and agricultural equipment used to be stored, has now been transformed into the stock room and logistics department.

-Due to the poor structural condition of the Castle and the historical significance of this building it is important to carry out the necessary and very specialized renovations.
+Due to the poor structural condition of Süßenbrunn castle and the historical significance of this building it is important to carry out the necessary and very specialized renovations.
 It is foreseen to take a few additional years to renovate.
-The original functions of the rooms in the Castle will be modified into rooms such as a show room, conference hall, museum and experience shop.
+The original functions of the rooms in the castle will be modified into rooms such as a show room, conference hall, museum and experience shop.

 The park will be maintained and incorporated into the infrastructure of the business so that it blends in to the Süßenbrunn environment and village atmosphere.